Stenaelurillus sudanicus: Taxonomy and etymology

 Stenaelurillus sudanicus was first described by Wanda Wesołowska in 2014.
 It is one of over 500 species identified by the Polish arachnologist.
-The genus Stenaelurillus was first raised by Eugène Simon in 1885.
+The genus Stenaelurillus was first raised by Eugène Simon in 1886.
 The name relates to the genus name Aelurillus, which itself derives from the Greek word for cat, with the addition of a Greek stem meaning narrow.
+In 2015, Wayne Maddison placed it in the subtribe Aelurillina, which he positioned in the tribe Aelurillini within the clade Saltafresia.
 In 2017, it was grouped with nine other genera of jumping spiders under the name Aelurillines.
-It has been placed in the subtribe Aelurillina in the tribe Aelurillini in the clade Saltafresia.
 The species name derives from the country where it was first found, Sudan.